 This is what you will need to include with your residence permit/aufenthaltskarte:

 - Copy of your passport showing your name, picture, and expiration date

 - Proof of your income or employment, needs to be at least around 700 euros per month and can be in the form of a letter from your employer, bank statements, or adequate savings statements

 - Marriage certificate in German

 - Your anmeldebestätigung (municipal registration certificate)

 - Identification Card

-A few days after I mailed all this in I received my federal tax identification number, and then a few weeks later (about three) had my final appointment at the Landratsamt.
+A few days after I mailed all this in I received my federal tax identification number — this allowed me to work legally — and then a few weeks later (about three) had my final appointment at the Landratsamt.
 This part was easy: I showed up, they took my fingerprints, asked me how tall I was, and that was basically it.
-I received a piece of paper with instructions on submitting about 30 euros to a bank account to pay for my residence permit and three weeks later I got a notice from my local rathaus that I could go there to pick up my residence permit, valid for five years with the authorization for me to work legally in Germany.
+I received a piece of paper with instructions on submitting about 30 euros to a bank account to pay for my residence permit and three weeks later I got a notice from my local rathaus that I could go there to pick up my residence permit, valid for five years with the authorization for me to work in Germany.

 Part 4.
 Notes on Required Items